 Tin, tantalum, tungsten and gold (3TG) are referred to as "conflict minerals" due to their role in violent conflicts in the Democratic Republic of the Congo (DRC) and neighboring countries, where their extraction and trade are used to fund armed groups while fueling human rights abuses, corruption and money laundering.
 3TG metals are used in a wide range of everyday electronic products.

 Key material-specific risks

-- Production and use of pollutants - Air pollution
+- Air pollution

-- Safety of installations
+Safety of installations

 - Handling and disposal of waste

 - Pollution, water consumption

-- Destruction of forests and soils Loss of biodiversity - Noise and vibrations
+- Destruction of

+forests and soils

+Loss of biodiversity

+- Noise and vibrations

 Social & Human Rights